mrchantey/forky/crates/sweet/README.md

 # sweet

+*Write many tests quickly and cleanly.*

-> *Very early stage warning!
-No ongoing maintenance is guaranteed*
+> Very early stage warning!
+No ongoing maintenance is guaranteed

 Basically a [jest](https://jestjs.io/) clone, the `sweet` crate will set you up with a beautiful test harness and intuitive matchers that are easy on the eyes.

 ```rust
 pub use sweet::*;